drinkataco/k3s-ansible-playbook/README.md

 cp -Rv ./inventory/example ./inventory/your-cluster
 ```

 In this newly created directory we need to edit the `./inventory/your-cluster/hosts.ini` file to assign roles to devices.
 You can either use hostnames, or IP addresses.
+By adding multiple master hosts you can enable a high availability cluster to be provisioned.

 In the `./inventory/your-cluster/group_vars/` directory exists two files containing host specific configuration.